 My primary research focuses on the role of religion in the political and economic development of less democratic societies, with a special focus on the Middle East and the Muslim World.
 In my dissertation and book project, I examine how religious norms influence distributive politics and government responsiveness in the Muslim World, contributing to the question of how policy responsiveness and political accountability might be attained in non-democratic settings.

 My other research projects investigate various themes related to religion, development, and authoritarian politics including the politics of religious reform, approaches to counter gender discrimination in conservative societies, violence in autocratic elections, the economic roots of religious voting cleavages in consolidated democracies, the long-term political effects of religious violence, and the effects of conspiracy theories on political behavior.

 I utilize a diverse set of quantitative and qualitative tools for data collection and analysis such as web-scraping, machine learning, automated text analysis, causal inference, experiments, survey analysis, historical analysis, ethnography, and extensive fieldwork.

-My work has received several awards: the Kellog/Notre Dame award for best paper in comparative politics at MPSA 2019, APSA 2020 politics and history section’s award for best paper, and APSA 2020 European politics and society section’s award for best paper.
+My work has received multiple awards: the APSA 2022 Weber award for best conference paper on religion and politics, the APSA 2022 Kenneth D. Wald award for best graduate student paper on religion and politics, the MPSA 2019 Kellog/Notre Dame award for best paper in comparative politics, the APSA 2020 politics and history section’s award for best paper, and the APSA 2020 European politics and society section’s award for best paper.